CAMMA-public/TF-Cholec80/readme.md

 - SpecimenBag

 ## Usage
-Download and extract the dataset to your preferred location:
+Download and extract the dataset to your preferred location.
+You may use the `--verify_checksum` flag to ensure the archive was downloaded without errors.
+If you wish to keep the archive after extraction please add the `--keep_archive` flag.

 ```bash
 python prepare.py --data_rootdir YOUR_LOCATION